A frosty winter day in Ranua, a Finnish Lapland filming location

 Ranua at a glance

-• Ranua Wildlife Park (with Finland’s only polar bears)
+• Ranua Wildlife Park (with Finland’s only polar bear)

 • Annual Cloudberry Exchange